Introduction

 At ShopBack, safeguarding customer data and maintaining system integrity are at the heart of our mission.
 Despite rigorous controls, vulnerabilities may arise.
 We therefore welcome responsible reports from the security research community.

-This policy defines how researchers can disclose findings safely, and how ShopBack will engage to ensure issues are resolved quickly and transparently.
+This policy defines how researchers can disclose findings safely, and how ShopBack will engage to ensure issues are resolved quickly and responsibly.

 Policy Overview